This post was most recently updated on August 13th, 2021

 After selecting the ones you need, click the + button right next to your website and then click “ROS” below it.
 That will lead you to the “Tags ” tab on the right:

 Then grab the parameters you need for your header bidding configurator like siteID, pageID, tagID, etc.

 There you have it!
 Now you know how to get Placement IDs for most of the top header bidding ad networks and SSPs.
 Apart from our ad optimization services, MonetizeMore also offers proprietary and state of the art header bidding solution called PubGuru.

-To find out more about our header bidding technology and how our team of ad ops specialists can assist you to maximize your ad revenue book your free consultation with us today!
+To find out more about our header bidding technology and how our team of ad ops specialists can assist you to maximize your ad revenue.
+Sign up for a Professional account at MonetizeMore today!